meltano/meltano/docs/src/docs/environment-variables.md

 ## System Database

-By default, Meltano uses a SQLite database named `meltano.db` as its system database.
+By default, Meltano uses a SQLite database named `./meltano/meltano.db` as its system database.

 You can choose to use a different system database backend or configuration using the `--database-uri` option of the `meltano` command, or the `MELTANO_DATABASE_URI` environment variable: